Town of Rocky Mountain House

 What are the program agreements?

 - The Project Agreement is a tri-party agreement between the property owner, the Qualified Contractor, and Alberta Municipalities.
 It defines the scope of the project and sets out the terms relating to the Qualified Contractor’s installation of the upgrades.
-For projects where you are hiring more than one Qualified Contractor, a Project Agreement will need to be signed with each contractor.
+For projects where you are hiring more than one Qualified Contractor, a Project Agreement will need to be signed with each Primary Qualified Contractor.
+For more detail on the project agreement, see your municipality’s CEIP Terms and Conditions.

 After all agreements are signed, Alberta Municipalities will send an Installation Authorization Notice, at which point upgrade installation(s) can begin.
 All upgrades that are part of the project must be completed within six months of receiving the Installation Authorization Notice.